liuwuliuyun/tf-mcp-server/docs/conftest-avm-validation.md

 - List of policy violations
 - Summary with violation counts
 - Workspace folder information and list of Terraform files

-### `run_conftest_plan_validation`

-Validate Terraform plan JSON against Azure security policies and best practices using Conftest.

-This tool validates a pre-generated Terraform plan in JSON format, useful when you already have a plan file.

-**Parameters:**
-- `terraform_plan_json` (required): Terraform plan in JSON format
-- `policy_set` (optional, default: "all"): Policy set to use
-- `severity_filter` (optional): Severity filter for avmsec policies
-- `custom_policies` (optional): Comma-separated list of custom policy paths

-**Returns:**
-- Validation success status
-- List of policy violations
-- Summary with violation counts

 ### `run_conftest_workspace_plan_validation`